-The first thing you’ll notice about Old Bisbee is that it’s built into the hills.
+The first thing you’ll notice about Old Bisbee is that it’s built into a canyon.
 And none of the streets run in straight lines.
 Some even go up a hill and … just … end.
 So do yourself a favor and park your car.
 You’ll have more fun — and see a lot more — by walking.

 Main Street runs through the heart of town.
 This is where you’ll find many of the galleries, shops, and eateries.
-But to see the real Bisbee, you have to venture off Main Street.
-Part of the charm is discovering the town’s hidden nooks and crannies.
+But to see the real Bisbee, you’ll want to explore the side streets and staircases.
+Part of Bisbee’s charm is discovering the hidden nooks and crannies.

 Bisbee 1000 Great Stair Climb

 For the most exciting (and breathtaking) tour of town, grab a map and follow the route of the Bisbee 1000.
-Always the 3rd weekend in October, this race takes participants up many of Bisbee’s historic public staircases.
+Always the 3rd weekend in October, participants in the race climb many of Bisbee’s historic public staircases.

 Bisbee’s Unique Architecture